bkiac/tarnhelm/README.md

 # Tarnhelm
 :construction: Work in Progress :construction:

-End-to-end encrypted temporary file storage for Bitcoin.
+End-to-end encrypted temporary file sharing for Bitcoin.

 Inspired by and based on Firefox Send, check out the [free app](https://send.firefox.com/) and the [repo](https://github.com/mozilla/send).